influxdata/docs-v2/content/v2.0/process-data/get-started.md

 {{% /note %}}

 ## Full example task script
-Below is the full example task script that combines all of the components described above:
+Below is a task script that combines all of the components described above:

 ```js
 // Task options